overtonpolicy/osf-ure-importer-plugin/README.md

 # Local Development and Runtime

 The [SETUP.md](SETUP.md) document indicates the requirements to configure the repo for your own use.
-This is intended to be the initial configuration and setup document and you likely do not need to reference it after initial setup.
+This is intended to be the initial configuration and you likely do not need to reference it after initial setup.

 The [RUNTIME.md](RUNTIME.md) document provides details about the tools, features, and existing codebase.
 It provides more guidance for active development.